第二次世界大戦後のフランス。アベ・ピエール神父は、行き場を失った人々と共に「エマユス」という共同体を立ち上げました。彼らはそこで共に働き、支え合いながら暮らしていました。

 エマユスの古着には、優しさや思いやり、「ものを大切にする心」が詰まっています。その精神は今も受け継がれ、フランス中で愛され続けています。

-In post-World War II France, Father Abbé Pierre founded a community called “Emmaus” for people who had lost their way.
-They lived there, working together and supporting each other.
+In post-World War II France, Father Abbé Pierre founded a community called Emmaus for those who had lost their way.
+Together, they lived, worked, and supported one another.